The Mysterious Sisters

 Well, whatever.
 It's our first meeting, so let's start with introductions.

 "I'm Setsuna!
-A pugilist.
+A pugilist!
 I heard you were sleepy and asleep."

-"I'm Nayuta, an alchemist.
+"I'm Nayuta.
+An alchemist.
 Pleased to meet you, Village Chief-san.
 Do you want medicine that lets you work twenty-three hours a day?"

 What kind of demonic medicine is that?
 No thanks.
 And that's definitely the addictive kind.

-"It's just nutritional drinks with no side effects.
+"They're just nutritional drinks with no side effects.
 Energy drinks for concentration and stamina drinks for endurance.
 The effects are weaker than a potion's and won't give you visible recovery, but they're cheap with great cost-performance.
 Any reasonably skilled alchemist can make them."

-Sounds wicked either way.
-In various meanings.
+Sounds troublesome either way.
+In various senses.

 "So, you two were adventurers, right?
 Why did you come here?"